The University Museums

 MUSA Traineeship posts

-Two MUSA Traineeship posts, one specialising in collections work and the other in learning and access work, have been created to offer two recent Museum and Gallery Studies postgraduate students the opportunity to gain valuable hands-on experience and training in museum work.
-The successful candidates spend one third of their time based in MUSA, carrying out Front of House and operational duties, with the remainder of their time devoted to the area they are specialising in – collections management or learning and access.
+Two university museums Traineeship posts, one specialising in collections work and the other in learning and access work, have been created to offer two recent Museum and Gallery Studies postgraduate students the opportunity to gain valuable hands-on experience and training in museum work.
+The successful candidates spend one third of their time based in the museum, carrying out Front of House and operational duties, with the remainder of their time devoted to the area they are specialising in – collections management or learning and access.